DeepChainBio/deepchain-apps/README.md

 class App(DeepChainApp):
     """DeepChain App template:

-    - Implement score_names() and compute_score() methods.
+    * Implement score_names() and compute_score() methods.
-    - Choose a a transformer available on BioTranfformers
+    * Choose a transformer available on bio-transformers (or others pacakge)
-    - Choose a personal keras/tensorflow model
+    * Choose a personal keras/tensorflow model (or not)
+    * compute whatever score of interest based on protein sequence
     """

     def __init__(self, device: str = "cuda:0"):